kingdido999/coding-exercise/src/OO/README.md

 - Abstract class can be used when implementing framework
 - Abstract classes are an excellent way to create planned inheritance hierarchies and also to use as non-leaf classes in class hierarchies.

-**Polymorphism**: the ability to request that teh same operations be performed by a wide range of different types of things.
+**Polymorphism**: the ability to request that the same operations be performed by a wide range of different types of things.

 **Method Overloading**: the ability to define several methods all with the same name.